-The City and its component units had no investments other than certificates of deposit for the current fiscal year but is eligible to invest as described on the following page.
+The City and its component units have no investments other than certificates of deposit for the current fiscal year but is eligible to invest as described below.
+These eligible investments are in accordance with state statute and are limited to the investment of funds in excess of sums required for immediate expenditure or current obligations.